lydiawdesign/Note_Taker_LW/Instructions.md

-# 11 Express.js: Note Taker
+# Express.js: Note Taker_LW

-## Your Task
+## DESCRIPTION

-Your assignment is to modify starter code to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+An application called Note Taker that can be used to write and save notes.
+This application uses an Express.js back end and will save and retrieve note data from a JSON file.
+Deployed the application to Heroku.

-The application’s front end has already been created.
-It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.

 ## User Story